akshayvinchurkar/Wp-Rest-Api/README.md

 #WordPress Rest Api :fire:

-Well **Wordpress Rest Api** Will Give you the power to extract the specific data From Your Site Or any other site before this comes in you have to be a php ninja to pull off all that data from any wordpress site that way you can create any thing with data.
+Well :hatched_chick:**Wordpress Rest Api** Will Give you the power to extract the specific data From Your Site Or any other site before this comes in you have to be a php ninja to pull off all that data from any wordpress site that way you can create any thing with data.

 Ok Lets take Example you have a site that runs on **WordPress** and you have another site which is your portfolio site and you want to